 Privacy, security and safety tips

 Sangat Matrimonial aims to provide you with a safe & secure environment in which you search and find your life partner.
-To ensure that you have a pleasant experience during your time with Sangat Matrimonial and whilst you are looking for your perfect life partner, we recommend that you follow a few simple guidelines.
+To ensure that you have a pleasant experience during your time with Sangat Matrimonial, we recommend that you follow a few simple guidelines.
 We have listed them below for your perusal:

 - Take your time giving personal information, you have full control and should only release telephone or personal details when you feel comfortable.